miigdm/doc/multisites.md

 # Multisites

 # -Under construction#
+**Guidelines**:
+What is acceptable:
+* Medium sites with original theme_t3kit and theme_t3kit_bluemountain
+	* Uses shared felayout for each theme
+* Medium sites with original theme_t3kit and a big project with its own theme
+	* Uses shared felayout for each theme
+* Several small sites

+What is ***not*** acceptable:
+* Usage of different types of felayout for sites using the same theme
+*

-**Important to think about before setting up multisite installation:**
+What to think about:
-Will there be new elements on each sites?
+* Will there be new elements on each site?
-Will they share the same design?
+* Will they share the same design?
-Will they not share the same design?
+* Will they not share the same design?
-Will they share same design but have different new elements on each site?
+* Will they share same design but have different new elements on each site?
-How many hours for each site?
+* The root template site should always be empty from information about the companies
+* Take into consideration about what types of elements share the same styling classes.
+If you want to make changes to an element in "Site 1" remember that the same element on "Site 2" will be effected.
+* Temporary URL should be *.maincompanyname.typo3konsult.se
+	* For example: companyname1.maincompanyname.typo3konsult.se

 ---

 Same kind of felayout is always shared.
-	Exception: other theme inside installation (t3kit_bluemountain/t3kit_projecname), then all sites which use bluemountain, will have the same felayout.
+**Exception:** additional theme inside installation (t3kit_bluemountain/t3kit_projectname), then all sites which use bluemountain, will have the same felayout.

 Use cases (These are only use cases and not how real life works):